-The project management framework known as PRINCE2 is based upon a set of principles.
-These principles are the bedrock and foundations upon which everything else in the framework is based.
+The PRINCE2 methodology is based upon a set of 7 principles.
+The principles are the foundations upon which everything else in the methodology is based.

 PRINCE2 is based upon these principles for a very simple reason.
-By being principles-based, it means that the framework can be applied to any shape, size or type of project.
+By being principles-based, it means that the framework can be applied to any type, size or scale of project.
 In this way, the principles can be universally applied, both to a small in-house company project based here in London, or equally to a massive international aid project spanning many borders commissioned by the United Nations.

 These principles have also been proven in practice over many years to be the most effective ways of managing projects i.e. they are based upon modern best practices in project management.
 This means they can be applied directly on projects and the project management team does not need to "re-invent the wheel" by creating their own project management method from scratch.

-So, let’s take a look at each of these principles in turn.
+So, let’s look at each of these principles in turn.

-Changes detrimental to the Business Case are often linked to the economy; for example, the recent worldwide recession led to many major building projects being brought to a halt.
+Changes detrimental to the business case are often linked to the economy; for example, in 2008 the credit crunch led to many major building projects being brought to a halt.

-This principle also applies if the project is compulsory (e.g. required to achieve compliance with new legislation) - the organization will require justification of the particular project chosen, as there may be several options available that yield different costs, benefits and risks.
+This principle also applies if the project is compulsory (e.g. required to achieve compliance with new legislation) - the organization will require justification of the chosen project, as there may be several options available that yield different costs, benefits and risks.

-The Business Case contains the reasons for running the project, with the expected benefits documented in measureable terms.
-In PRINCE2, the benefits expected from a project are subject to tolerances; if they drop below those tolerances, then the Business Case is no longer viable.
+The business case contains the reasons for running the project, with the expected benefits documented in measurable terms.
+In PRINCE2, the benefits expected from a project are subject to tolerances; if they drop below those tolerances, then the business case is no longer viable.

-For example, if a project is mandated for the purpose of making a profit, then the mandate should identify the threshold of profit that determines the viability of the Business Case.
+For example, if a project is mandated to make a profit, then the mandate should identify the threshold of profit that determines the viability of the business case.
 If the expected profit drops below that threshold, due to changes in circumstances, the project should be stopped.

-According to PRINCE2, project work should be broken down into stages, for ease of manageability.
-The Business Case is updated by the Project Manager at the end of a stage and the Project Board will be presented with this updated documentation when they assess the project at a stage boundary.
+In PRINCE2, project work should be broken down into stages, for ease of manageability.
+The business case is updated by the project manager at the end of a stage and the project board will be presented with this updated documentation when they assess the project at a stage boundary.

-At a stage boundary the Board will decide if the Business Case remains viable, before authorising the plan for the next stage.
-If the viability of the Business Case raises concerns during a stage, a project issue can be raised to bring the matter to the attention of the Board as soon as possible, and before the end of stage assessment.
+At a stage end the project board decides if the business case remains viable, before authorising the plan for the next stage.
+If the viability of the business case raises concerns during a stage, a project issue can be raised to bring the matter to the attention of the project board as soon as possible, and before the end of stage assessment.

 In the event of a project being closed prematurely, the organization must ensure that lessons are learned about the cause of the failure.
 In addition, every attempt should be made to derive maximum benefit from any outputs and outcomes that had been achieved by the project.

 As humans, we are inclined to repeat our mistakes.
 PRINCE2 addresses this tendency with its requirement for reporting the lessons which we learn from projects.
-So important is this requirement, it is elevated to that of a principle within the framework.
+This requirement is so important it is elevated to that of a principle within the method.

 Throughout a project the project manager should remain alert to potential lessons to be learned.
 These lessons can be identified in the many reports generated by the project management team.

-A responsibility of the project manager is to identify, document and disseminate lessons, via Lessons Reports to the Project Board.
-Members of the Board distribute the Lessons Reports to appropriate parties within the organisation’s various projects.
+A responsibility of the project manager is to identify, document and disseminate lessons, via lessons reports to the project board.
+Members of the project board distribute the lessons reports to appropriate parties within the organisation’s various projects.

-When assessing whether an organisation’s approach to project management is compliant with PRINCE2, assurance auditors may require evidence of lessons actually being ‘learned’, i.e. proof that steps have been taken to avoid repeating previous mistakes.
+When assessing whether an organisation’s approach to project management is compliant with PRINCE2, assurance auditors may require evidence that lessons are being ‘learned’, i.e. proof that steps have been taken to avoid repeating previous mistakes.

 Recruiting an individual with experience in a similar project, or purchasing documentation from a previous project, can be an effective means of avoiding past mistakes.
 A number of high-profile project managers from the Olympic Games in Sydney, Australia, were recruited to work on the London 2012 Olympic Games project management team - they brought with them their own lessons learned.

-The PRINCE2 principle ‘Defined roles and responsibilities’ emphasizes that each person involved in a project should be aware of the particular contribution that he/she is expected to make to that project.
+The principle ‘defined roles and responsibilities’ emphasizes that each person involved in a project should be aware of the particular contribution that he/she is expected to make to that project.